 Individuals are taxed progressively in Liechtenstein.
 The lowest tax rate starts at 3.5% and goes up to 28%.

 Companies registered in Liechtenstein will be taxed on the incomes generated at a global level, while foreign companies with activities in Liechtenstein will be taxed on the income generated at a local level.

 3. What are the withholding taxes applied to dividend payments in Liechtenstein?

 Liechtenstein does not impose any withholding tax on local or foreign investors and shareholders in local companies on the dividends they receive.

 4. What the periods for filing tax returns in Liechtenstein?

 Both individuals and companies must file their tax returns by the 1st of July for the previous year.

 5. What is the taxable period for companies in Liechtenstein?

 The tax year in Liechtenstein starts on the 1st of January and ends on the 31st of December of the same year.

-For complete information on all the accounting services you can benefit from in Liechtenstein, please contact our company incorporation representatives.
+For complete information on all the accounting services you can benefit from, please contact our accountants in Liechtenstein.